 Schools around the world must continue to evolve.
 They must meet needs that are both global and local, must launch careers and accelerate them, and must adapt to the life stages of the individual.
 The MBA remains the appropriate choice for many, but may not be the right format for everyone.
 At GMAC, we are undertaking research that will help us understand candidates from a longitudinal perspective so that we can speak to them wherever they are in their career journeys.
 If one size no longer fits all, it behooves those of us in management education to segment offerings by candidates’ life stages, define market positions, differentiate ourselves from the competition, and deliver value.
 After all, we teach our students to do the same.

 We’re listening to the sound of the marketplace talking and the sound of the future calling.

-For a recent paper on the role of the master in management in global business education, visit gmac.com.
+Read GMAC's recent paper on the role of the master in management in global business education.